Zhong-Lab-UCSD/HiFislides/README.md

 For Bowtie 2, we use default settings with the `--local` alignment mode.
 We create indexes for four types of transcripts: miRNA, circRNA, piRNA, tRNA, and then for each of them:

 1. We map the processed HiFi-Slide R2 reads `L2R2.trim_front_60.fastq`.
-2. We select the uniquely mapped reads using MAPQ > 10.
+2. We select the uniquely mapped reads, i.e. reads "aligned exactly 1 time" in the Bowtie 2 log file.
+This is done by removing reads with auxiliary tag `XS`, i.e. reads that have other valid mappings.
 3. We extract the fields of interest as HiFi-read identifier and transcript identifier.

 ```